 Quincy High School

 The original Quincy High School was failing.
-The separation of its vocational/technical and academic programs created two separate and unequal social groups.
+The separation of its CTE and academic programs created two separate and unequal social groups.

 Comprehensive, Not Vocational